-Finally, there are exciting developments in drugs that antagonize opioid side effects.
-Two drugs are very near Food and Drug Administration approval, alvimopan from Adolor and methylnaltrexone from Progenics.
-Alvimpan, the "Molecule of the Month" in June 2005 (71), is an orally delivered μ -opioid antagonist to prevent opioid-induced ileus (72).
+Lastly, there are exciting developments in drugs that antagonize opioid side effects.
+Two drugs are very near FDA approval, alvimopan from Adolor, and methylnaltrexone from Progenics.
+Alvimpan, the "Molecule of the Month" in June 2005 (71), is an orally delivered μ opioid antagonist to prevent opioid-induced ileus (72).
 It has very little systemic absorption, and it does not cross the blood-brain barrier.
-It effectively reverses opioidinduced ileus (73).
-Methylnaltrexone is absorbed systemically after oral delivery but does not cross the blood-brain barrier.
+It effectively reverses opioid-induced ileus (73).
+Methylnaltrexone is absorbed systemically following oral delivery, but does not cross the blood-brain barrier.
 It is being developed for oral, IV, and subcutaneous delivery.
 It also effectively reverses ileus, and it is exceedingly well tolerated (74).

-In a landmark study, Manzke (an anesthesiology resident at the time) and colleagues identified the role of $5\text{HT}{4 (a)}$ agonists on opioid-induced ventilatory depression (75).
-Specifically, a Novartis $5\text{HT}{4 (a)}$ agonist, BIMU8, selectively reversed fentanyl-induced ventilatory depression, without affecting analgesic response in rats.
-This creates the possibility that opioids could be co-formulated with $5\text{HT}{4 (a)}$ agonists, preventing opioid-induced ventilatory depression.
+In a landmark study, Manzke (an anesthesiology resident at the time) and colleagues identified that role of $5\mathrm{HT{4(a)}}$ agonists on opioid-induced ventilatory depression (75).
+Specifically, a Novartis $5\mathrm{HT{4(a)}}$ agonist, BIMU8, selectively reversed fentanyl-induced ventilatory depression, without affecting analgesic response in rats.
+This creates the possibility that opioids could be co-formulated with $5\mathrm{HT{4(a)}}$ agonists, preventing opioid-induced ventilatory depression.

-Other Centrally Acting Analgesics.
+Other Centrally Acting Analgesics

 Melatonin possesses analgesic activity that is reversed by naloxone (76).
 Recent studies suggest that the analgesic activity of melatonin is related to the release of β -endorphin (77).
 Melatonin also has anti-inflammatory properties that may contribute to its analgesic effects (78).